The Ultimate Guide to Solo Travel in Tanzania: Tips, Safety, and Itinerary

 Moshi is not only about mountain climbing but also about those who want to explore Tanzania on their own.
 Tourists are able to participate in guided day hikes, coffee farm tours, waterfall tours, and cultural tours with the local communities.
 The latter are typically held in small groups, which is why it is quite easy to meet other travelers without jeopardizing their personal safety.
 Moshi is a great place to visit as a solo traveler because of its good tour operators, hospitable locals, and any visitor has a remarkable experience in adventure and meaningfulness with the natural scenery.

-Moshi is known for being the gateway to Mount Kilimanjaro, the highest mountain in Africa, and is also known for its coffee plantations
+Moshi, the gateway to Mount Kilimanjaro, is also famous for its scenic coffee plantations

 Zanzibar (Stone Town & Nungwi)